-“It's great having these smaller territories available to us.
-The mini-market program was really too great of an opportunity for us to pass up,” said Bruns, who partnered with Spencer Esmond and two other minority owners to open a second franchise location in Twin Falls in southern Idaho in December 2021.
+“It’s great having these smaller territories available to us.
+The mini-market program to the TWO MEN AND A TRUCK franchise opportunity was really too great for us to pass up!” said Bruns, who partnered with Spencer Esmond and two other minority owners to open a second franchise location in Twin Falls in southern Idaho in December 2021.

 Throughout the TWO MEN AND A TRUCK brand’s 35-year history the award-winning company has consistently delivered on its mission of exceeding customers’ expectations while living their core values of moving people forward.
 The Mini-Market Program, which TWO MEN AND A TRUCK implemented at the start of 2021 during the height of the pandemic, has helped the largest and fastest-growing franchisor in the U.S. moving industry post a record-breaking year.
 The company, with more than 380 franchise units and 3,000 trucks in operation, saw double-digit growth across all revenue streams in 2021, a year in which it was named one Franchise Business Review’s “100 Best Recession-Proof Businesses to Start.”